- Vol 1: General - Topics Chapters Overview

 - Article 19.
 Categorical Exemptions

-- Section 21084. (b) – Lists of Exempt Classes of Projects Damaging Scenic Resources
+- Section 21084 – Lists of Exempt Classes of Projects; Projects Damaging Scenic Resources (c)

 - Streets and Highways Code, Sections 260 – 263 (State Scenic Highways)

-The following list includes both guidance for which there are website postings (hotlinks indicated) and guidance which was formerly posted on FHWA and other websites, but that is currently unavailable.
-Some additional references are included in the FHWA Environmental Guidebook
+The following list includes guidance that is available as website postings (hyperlinks indicated) and guidance which was formerly posted on FHWA and other websites, but is currently unavailable.
+Additional references are included in the FHWA Environmental Guidebook

 - Visual Impact Assessment for Highway Projects, Publication Number FHWA-HI-88-054